Seagate/cortx/doc/Importing OVA File.rst

  - One interface must be mapped to the private data network

- - One interface must be mapped to the private data network
+ - One interface must be mapped to the public data network

 9. Click **Finish** after you review the configuration.
 The process of importing starts.
 After the import is complete, click **Refresh**.